dkorolev/tmx/README.md

 * The QR codes idea may be big.
 It's a very secure way to exchange short messages.
 Although `zbarimg` proved to be not good enough, and my first idea to not use any Browser / HTTP server but just take a picture from the Android device and have the scripts do the rest didn't work.

+* Another minor yet fun idea: Have my Android devices all around the home and/or office turn into a distributed compilation cluster.
+And build artifacts cache.

 TODO(dkorolev): Turn this into a blog post.
 Add a link.

 TODO(dkorolev): Add a 403 redirect so that the page in Android's Chrome is not auto-reloading all the time!